RedHatRanger/RHCA9Vagrant/EX342_Linux_Troubleshooting/LABS/01_Login_Issue.md

 *"The messages indicate that authentication succeeded, but the connection was closed immediately after."*

 1.2.
-Open a console window to node1 and attempt to log in as `bob` with the password `bob`.
+Open a console window to node1 and attempt to log in as `bob` with the password `redhat`.
 What happens?

 *"The login proceeds without authentication error messages, but the session is closed immediately."*